avm-sistemas/please-get-my-ip/README.md

 # Please, get my IP

 This is a tool that I frequently use for server administration to obtain my IP in order to feed firewalls to access them.
+I use too into apps like a webservice with GET action.

 ## Docker